tpaau-17DB/libprettylogger/README.md

 # libprettylogger
-A Rust logger library, focused on stability and customizability.
+A highly customizable Rust logger library.

 This project is yet to be released on [crates.io](https://crates.io/).